JustFiesta/spring-petclinic-infrastructure/README.md

 1. Install according to tutorial on EC2 - Java, Jenkins, Terraform, AWS CLI.

-2. Install recommended plugins, set user, password, etc.
+2. Install recommended plugins + *AWS Credentials plugin*, set user, password, etc.

 3. Setup credentials for:

     * Dockerhub (docker-cred) - Docker Hub credentials
     * GitHub (github-cred) - GitHub credentials for account where both repositories reside
-    * AWS (mbocak-credentials) - access keys for AWS account
+    * AWS (mbocak-credentials) - access keys for AWS account *ADD IT AS AWS CREDENTIALS*
     * SSH Key (aws-key) - for connecting to workstation and use ansible to redeploy application
     * workstation IP (workstation-ip) - for secure access to workstation punlic IP address from manual job

 4. Setup Gradle tool (version 8.7 with name "8.7").

-5. Add GitHub webhooks to infrastructure and application repository.
+5. Add GitHub webhooks to infrastructure and application repository (`http://jenkins_IP:8080/github-webhook/`).

 6. Add multibranch pipeline project with GitHub project and SCM pipeline for *spring-petclinic application*.

 7. Add pipeline project with GitHub and SCM pipeline for *spring-petclinic-infrastructure* repository.

+8. In Jenkins controller go to Menage Jenkins > Security and set TCP port for inbound agents to: 8081

-8. Add new node with correct label: `petclinic-cicd`
+9. Add new node with correct label: `petclinic`, and remote file system: `/home/ubuntu/jenkins-agent`

-After this configuration code can be automaticlly: formatted, valdiated.
-One can Apply/Destory infrastructure with manual job in Jenkins Controller.

     One also needs to add Agent with commands given in Jenkins panel.
 Agent should be added in `configure-petclinic-service.yml` inside `ansible/playbooks/`.
     There are some sample variables.
 User needs to input correct IP address and secret from Jenkins Controller, other are optional.

+10. To main Build node add label: `aws` so it can display application link using configured AWS CLI

+After this configuration code can be automaticlly: formatted, valdiated.
+One can Apply/Destory infrastructure with manual job in Jenkins Controller.

 <hr>